Local Limit Theorems for Energy Fluxes of Infinite Divisible Random Fields: Limit Theorems for Energy Fluxes

 \begin{proposition} Let $X$ be defined as in (\ref{mainfield}).
 If $\phi:\mathbb{R}^{d}\rightarrow\mathbb{R}^{d}$ is measurable and of polynomial growth of order $\beta\geq0$, then for all $t\geq0$ and for every $f\in\mathcal{L}^{2}(\mathcal{H}^{d-1}\downharpoonright_{M})$

 \end{proposition}

 If $X$ models the velocity vector field of an \textit{incompressible} fluid, then for $\phi(x)=x$, necessarily we must have that

 as $r\downarrow0$.
-This will rarely be the case in our framework.
+Within our framework, this will only be the case on very specific situations.
 In fact, as pointed out in \cite{Sauri20}, the asymptotic behaviour of $Z^{\phi,r}$ strongly depends on whether $L$ is of finite variation or not.
-Our study in the latter case is performed under the following assumption.
+Our study in the latter case is performed under the following assumption \sauri{(recall that we are always assuming that $L$ is homogeneous)}. \begin{assumption}[${\bf{A}}_\alpha$] For a given $1<\alpha\leq2$, the characteristic triplet of $L$, $\left(\gamma,\Sigma,\nu\right)$, satisfies the following: \begin{enumerate} \item If $\alpha=2$, $\Sigma\neq0$. \item For $1<\alpha<2$, $\Sigma=0$ and $\nu$ admits the polar decomposition in (\ref{eq:polardecomp}).
+Furthermore, there is a non-zero $\lambda$-integrable function $K$ such that as $s\downarrow0$